 There are times, in academic life, when you write because you have to say something, and then there are times when you write because feel that you have something to say.
-When I started writing A Language School as a Complex System, it was because I felt that I had something to say about schools, and complex systems, and language teaching and learning.
+When I started writing A Language School as a Complex System, it was because I felt that I had something to say about schools, and about complex systems, and about language teaching and learning.
 It was much later in the writing process that I realised I also had more personal reasons for writing the book.
 Just hours before submitting the final manuscript to the publishers, I had to revise the introduction, because I felt it was important that I state these reasons explicitly.
 The extract below is (a slightly retouched version of) what I wrote (pp. 19-20):

 Motivations, background, and queries

 The origins of this book go back to a time when I was involved in the management of a language school in Greece.
 The school had an excellent reputation, which was sustained, among other things, by a strict monolingual policy, and an impressive record of preparing learners for language certification examinations.
 But what was bizarre, to my eyes at least, was that the school seemed to be entrenched in traditional, teacher-fronted, grammar-focused ways of instruction, which had been evolving in an organic, glacial manner since the 1970s.
 From the perspective of a person like me, who had been trained in a communicative tradition, such methods could not be effective, and if learners were succeeding, that must have been despite the instruction they received, not because of it.
 I was wrong, and this book represents both the process that I went through to realise as much, and an apology.